Oarroyo805/post-install/README.md

 </p>
 <p>
-Summary: Configuring Roles in osTicket
+Step 1 : Configuring Roles in osTicket

 Log in as Admin